 The original hotel served a large and thirsty area and counted among its regular teams of shearers travelling by bicycle between stations like Cordillo Downs, Nappa Merrie and Blanchewater (now part of Murnpeowie).

 An inland mission hospital was established at Innamincka and served the far north east and parts of the Queensland channel country for many years.
-It has been restored and refurbished now as a headquarters and information centre for the National Parks and Wildlife Service, (now Department for Environment, Water and Natural Resources).
-The DEWNR administer the Innamincka Regional Reserve which surrounds the township as does Innamincka Station which is part of the regional reserve.
+It has been restored and refurbished now as a headquarters and information centre for the National Parks and Wildlife Service, (now Department for Environment and Water - DEW).
+DEW administer the Innamincka Regional Reserve which surrounds the township as does Innamincka Station which is part of the regional reserve.

 The channels of the Cooper around Innamincka have very strong historical connections with the ill-fated Burke and Wills expedition.
 Within easy reach of the township and the permanent Cullyamurra Waterhole are the ‘Dig Tree’, Burke’s Memorial and Wills Grave.